Squarespace vs. Wix

 Squarespace’s eCommerce capabilities are designed to be user-friendly, allowing business owners to set up and manage their online stores with ease, while also providing a professional and efficient shopping experience for their customers.

 Wix has a more generous approach in terms of sales tools.
 Launching an eCommerce website with the website builder is simple due to the easy-to-manage storefront where you showcase the product line with the company’s sleek layouts and customize them with the drag-and-drop editor.
-Actually, this is realized via Wix Stores widget integration, which is completed in a few simple steps and does not require any programming proficiency.

 With Wix, you can provide your customers with the following eCommerce features: